Guide to Complaints - COBIS Schools

 The matters raised will then be considered by the CEO along with the Vice Chairman.
 Where clear evidence is presented that suggests that a Board of Governors or Head have failed to meet our standards, then the Vice Chairman and COBIS CEO may contact the Board of Governors or Head to request explanation.
 Upon receipt of this, they may then offer judgement and constructive advice, informing both the Board and Head, and also the complainant.
 In the event of an unsatisfactory response, the school’s membership may be reconsidered by the Board, and in serious cases suspended or terminated.
 In all cases, the judgement of the Board is final.

 It must be clearly stated that COBIS judges matters of standards, policy and procedure.
 COBIS cannot, however, become involved in disputes between the school and its individual students, or parents or staff.
 These are properly matters for the Head of the School and for its Governing Body, as educational providers and employers, and to whom such complaints should be addressed.
-COBIS´s judgement upon where it considers matters of standards, policy and procedure to end, and individual disputes to begin, is final.
+COBIS' judgement upon where it considers matters of standards, policy and procedure to end, and individual disputes to begin, is final.
+COBIS will not deal with any complaint which is currently involved in a 'live' legal dispute.

 Furthermore, while we always seek positive and constructive resolution to any complaint, all correspondence from COBIS to a complainant or to a Board of Governors or Head must remain confidential, and may be quoted or shared only with COBIS´s prior written permission.